Usage

 remove

 Removes a binary from tracking.
-The binary itself is not uninstalled, gogitup just stops tracking it for updates when you run check or update.
+The binary itself is not uninstalled, gogitup just stops tracking it for updates when you run check or upgrade.

 gogitup remove <name>